afeld/backbone-nested/README.md

 ## The Need

-Suppose you have a Backbone Model with nested attributes.
+Suppose you have a Backbone Model with nested attributes, perhaps to remain consistent with your document-oriented database.
 Updating the nested attribute won't cause the model's `"change"` event to fire, which is confusing.

 ```javascript
 var user = new Backbone.Model({